 We grant credit to our business customers, which are primarily located in Mexico, Europe and the United States.
 Collateral is generally not required for trade receivables.
 We maintain allowances for potential credit losses.
-At March 31, 2021 and 2020, no customer represented more than 10% of the net accounts receivable balance, respectively.
+At March 31, 2022, one customer represented 20% of the Company's net accounts receivable balance, one customer represented 15% of the Company's net accounts receivable balance.
+At March 31, 2021, three customers each and individually represented more than 10% of net accounts receivable balance.
 While we believe we have a varied customer base and have experienced strong collections in the past, if current economic conditions disproportionately impact any one of our key customers, including reductions in their purchasing commitments to us or their ability to pay their obligations, it could have a material adverse effect on our revenues and liquidity.
 We have not purchased insurance on our accounts receivable balances.